ArinzeGit/Multi-step-Form/README.md

 );
 ```

-- I learned how to create and use React custom hooks.
+- I learned how to create and use `React custom hooks`.
 I used a custom hook to implement step control for the multi-step form.
 See the code snippet below

 ```js
 import { useState } from "react";